Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 ## Clear bad data in the Unbound ConfigMap

-Unbound stores records it obtains from DHCP, SLS, and SMD via the Manager job in a ConfigMap.
-It is possible to clear this ConfigMap and allow the next Manager job to regenerate the content.
+Unbound stores records it obtains from DHCP, SLS, and SMD via the manager job in a ConfigMap.
+It is possible to clear this ConfigMap and allow the next manager job to regenerate the content.

 This is useful in the following cases: